 Pipefitters and Steam Distribution Systems

 Pipefitters maintaining the steam and hot-water distribution systems that heated Missouri school buildings may have been exposed every time they broke into pipe insulation to repair or replace valves, flanges, and fittings.
-Asbestos pipe covering manufactured by Johns-Manville, Owens-Illinois, and other suppliers became increasingly friable as it aged, meaning fiber release during any disturbance was reportedly substantial.
+Asbestos pipe covering manufactured by, and other suppliers became increasingly friable as it aged, meaning fiber release during any disturbance was reportedly substantial.
 Pipefitters who also rotated through industrial assignments at refineries, chemical facilities, and manufacturing plants — common career patterns for Missouri tradesmen — may have encountered similar materials across multiple employer relationships, all of which are potentially relevant to a Ohio mesothelioma claim.

 Insulators and Direct Product Contact